MrHacker46/M0B-tool-v2/README.md

 - use Win32::Console::ANSI;

 # NEXT GOALS
-- ADDING A EXPLOIT WITH BIG EXPLOITS INCLUDES MANY CMS
+- ADDING A SHELL FINDER WITH LINK DETECT AND CMS DETECT ( last version included just the cms one so its not precise )

 # WARNING
 Attacking any site / finding vulnerabilities with this tool is not my responsability